jim45002/torrc_util/README.md

 # torrc_utility
 Qt GUI for some torrc options.
+This application was tested with simple torrc config files (i.e., torrc included with tor-browser bundle), use at your own risk.

 Torrc options supported are:

 -ExcludeNodes (list of identity fingerprints, country codes, and address patterns of nodes to avoid when building a circuit)